dlanzo/DGAKMC/README.md

 ## Publications

-The present code has been used in the paper "Learning Kinetic Monte Carlo stochastic dynamics with Deep Generative Adversarial Networks" ([preprint](arXiv_link))
+The present code has been used in the paper "Learning Kinetic Monte Carlo stochastic dynamics with Deep Generative Adversarial Networks" ([preprint](https://doi.org/10.48550/arXiv.2507.21763)).
+The dataset and generated trajectories are available [here](https://doi.org/10.24435/materialscloud:8j-b8).